Personal, Social, Health and Education (PSHE)

 Our focus for the Autumn term is to spend time supporting the five ways to wellbeing.
 Each class will spend time engaging in activities which support these five areas for example from spending time outside appreciating nature, to talking about what worries them and finding time to appreciate others and themselves.

-We have named this year as our Year of Growth.
-We shall be celebrating the different ways in which we can grow as a school community.
-Our learning programme will be based on the Ten Ten: Life to the Full programme.
+We have named this year as our Year of Growth, when we shall be celebrating the different ways in which we can grow as a school community.
+Our PSHE learning programme will be based on the Ten Ten: Life to the Full programme.
+This scheme will be enriched with termly based focuses.

 Ten Ten: Life to the Full